-Aimi Drechsler, from The Early Years Academy, discusses the important things to consider when setting up enabling environments, particularly during the current uncertain circumstances.
+Aimi Drechsler, from The Early Years Academy, discusses the important things to consider when setting up enabling environments.

 1. Define your vision and philosophy